brettdh/libcmm/android_readme.txt

 Made the change to services.jar to make sure the preferred network (WiFi by default) is always "active" when it's connected.
 More importantly, make sure I still get up/down broadcasts for the "non-active" network.

+10/20/2010
+Android port is basically working.
+Major pieces that remain:
+  - Virgil-style tweaks to the network measurement stuff
+    - Measure known WiFi networks less
+    - Measure cellular network less frequently

+  - Breadcrumbs-style network prediction
+    - Store Markov model on phone
+    - Train with some trace data (probably need to gather fresh, or maybe Timur has some I can use)
+    - Update on-line with network measurements, GPS
+    - Prediction querying API

+  - Java wrapper for Intentional Networking API
+    - Multisocket class
+    - OutputStream replacement with API additions (labels, IROBs, thunks)
+    - More wrappers as needed